Marijuana Card Telehealth

 Depending on the state, qualified patients can get legal THC and CBD medicine for the treatment of several qualifying conditions.
 This can be done online for first time patients as well as renewals.

 Virtual MedCard Telehealth appointments can be done without having to leave the house.
 No travel, in person doctor office visit, or inconvenience.
+It doesn’t get any more near me or germ free than this!
 Your medical marijuana card will be issued after the doctors approval.
-It doesn’t get any more germ free than this!

 Sign Up for Medical Cannabis in Your State